globe-and-citizen/Celebrity-Fanalyzer/USER_STORIES.md

 6. Reply to the previous anonymous comment that I made and see it pop up as soon as I submit.
 7. Click `Dislike` thumb on the anonymous comment that was mine before.
 8. Edit my reply and see the change immediately.

+## Story 5

+**As an:** Register user, but not writer or editor,

+**I want to:** I want to subscribe to an entry and a prompt and see the notifications.

+**So that:** I can be notified when there are notifications.

+**When I Do => I Get:**

+1. Navigate directly to a prompt https://celebrity-fanalyzer.pages.dev/<prompt> as a logged in user
+2. I see a blue bell icon that allows me to toggle it on / off to receive or not receive notifications.
+3. When I toggle it on, I see visual feedback that it is on and likewise when I toggle it off.
+4. When someone else comments on the prompt, I receive a notification.
+5. Next I view an interesting entry.
+I see the same notificaiton button.
+6. When I click the notification button, I see visual feedback that I have clicked it / unclicked it.
+7. When someone else comments on the entry, I see a notification appear in my notification inbox.
+8. When I navigate to my subscriptions @ https://celebrity-fanalyzer.pages.dev/profile, I see all my notifications.
+9. I can delete notifications that I have read and I see these notifications taken from the list.
+10. I can click the notifications to go to where the notification comes from.
+11. I can easily navigate back to the subscriptions page where I can see which notifications I have clicked and reviewed.